20100917 Poland 0177 300x200 Wieliczka Salt Mine, Poland

-In fact, the Wieliczka Salt Mine (Kopalnia Soli in Polish) is so special it was added to the UNESCO World Heritage Sites list in 1978.
+In fact, the Wieliczka Salt Mine (Kopalnia Soli in Polish) is so unique it was added to the UNESCO World Heritage Sites list in 1978.

 “The historic Salt Mine in Wieliczka is the only mining site in the world functioning continuously since the Middle Ages.
 Its original excavations (longitudinals, traverses, chambers, lakes, as well as minor and major shafts) are located on nine levels and extend for the total of about 300 kilometres: reaching the depth of 327 metres they illustrate all the stages of mining technology development over time.”

 But its age and demonstration of mining technology are only a small part of what makes this mine so fascinating.
-There are close to 3000 chambers in the mine and over the years, many of these chambers have taken on new functions.
+There are close to 3000 chambers, and over the years many of these rooms have taken on new functions.

-To explore these chambers, visitors to the mine must take a guided tour.
-They are available in a variety of languages and English tours depart every 20-30 minutes.
+To explore the chambers, visitors to the mine must take a guided tour.
+They are available in a variety of languages, and English tours depart every 20-30 minutes.

 You begin the 3 km tour (only 1% of the mine’s total 300 km length) by descending 378 stairs.
 Luckily, there is an elevator to take you back to the surface at the end of the tour.